Autome-Tooling/zoom-cli/README.md

 Here are the commands that this package provides.

+### Add a Zoom room
+`zoom -a [room:url]` `zoom --add [room:url]`

+This command adds a new Zoom room link to your configuration.
+Make sure that you provide a key, which is the name of the Zoom room, along with the url to the Zoom room.
+Make sure that your separate the two with a `:`.
+For example, `zoom -a myNewRoom:https://zoom.us/exampleurl/`.

 + `zoom -l [room name]`: This command opens up a Zoom meeting in the browser
-+ `zoom -a [key(room name):url]` || `zoom --add [key(room name):url]`: This command adds a new Zoom room to your configuration.
-Make sure that you provide a key, which is whatever you want to launch the Zoom room with, along with the url to the Zoom room.
-Make sure that your separate the two with a `:`.
 + `zoom -r [room name]` || `zoom --remove [room name]`: This command removes the Zoom room from your configuration.
 + `zoom -u` || `zoom --update`: This command updates your Zoom client.
 + `zoom --list`: This command lists all of the rooms that you currently have in your configuration.